Hey there!

 But I wanted to open an LLC.

-I research the topic in-depth, spent way too much time on it, and since I didn’t find another good place to move to, and didn’t want to have my company in one place while living in another (to avoid tax complication), I set up shop in Switzerland.
+I researched the topic in-depth, spent way too much time on it, and since I didn’t find another good place to move to, and didn’t want to have my company in one place while living in another (to avoid tax complication), I set up shop in Switzerland.

 I’m not unhappy about my current hybrid setup.
 You can read more about it also in last week’s article, i.e.: